JuliaLang/julia/doc/manual/performance-tips.rst

   ``Array{Car{:Honda,:Accord},N}``.

-When the latter holds, a function processing such a homogenous array can be productively specialized: julia knows the type of each element in advance (all objects in the container have the same concrete type), so julia can "look up" the correct method calls when the function is being compiled (obviating the need to check at run-time) and thereby emit efficient code for processing the whole list.
+When the latter holds, a function processing such a homogenous array can be productively specialized: Julia knows the type of each element in advance (all objects in the container have the same concrete type), so Julia can "look up" the correct method calls when the function is being compiled (obviating the need to check at run-time) and thereby emit efficient code for processing the whole list.

 When these do not hold, then it's likely that you'll get no benefit;
 worse, the resulting "combinatorial explosion of types" will be counterproductive.
-If ``items[i+1]`` has a different type than ``item[i]``, julia has to look up the type at run-time, search for the appropriate method in method tables, decide (via type intersection) which one matches, determine whether it has been JIT-compiled yet (and do so if not), and then make the call.
+If ``items[i+1]`` has a different type than ``item[i]``, Julia has to look up the type at run-time, search for the appropriate method in method tables, decide (via type intersection) which one matches, determine whether it has been JIT-compiled yet (and do so if not), and then make the call.
 In essence, you're asking the